hack-technicolor/hack-technicolor/docs/Hack Type 1&2.md

 Fire up your SSH client and connect with user `root` to the Gateway IP on default port `22`, or `6666`.

-As your first step into your brand-new root shell you now have to ensure serial console port is enabled - this is useful in case of disasters, so just do it.
+As your first step into your brand-new rooted Gateway, it is a good idea to always ensure the serial console port is enabled - this is a very useful feature in case of disasters, so just do it.
 Execute the following command:

 ```bash
 sed -i '\''s/#//'\'' /etc/inittab
 ```

-At this point you have a rooted `Type 2` image on your Gateway but your trip is not over.
+At this point you have a rooted `Type 2` image on your Gateway, but your trip is not over.

 !!! hint "Upgrade now!"
     Would you like to upgrade to a newer firmware without loosing root access?
 If so, jump over to [Bank Planning (with firware upgrade)](#bank-planning-with-firmware-upgrade).
 Continue reading here otherwise.

-If you would like to stay on this `Type 2` firmware for daily usage and stay safe from possible soft-bricks or terrible issues you now need to ensure your *bank plan* is the best one for you.
+If you would like to stay on this `Type 2` firmware for daily usage and stay safe from possible soft-bricks or terrible issues, you now need to ensure your *bank plan* is correct.
 Jump to [Bank Planning (without firmware upgrade)](#bank-planning-without-firmware-upgrade).

 ### Type 3 - Difficult Flash of Type 2, then Root

 !!! info "Why are You Here?"
-    Did you read the [index of this wiki](/)?
+    Did you read the [Homepage](/)?

 ## Post-Root Procedures

 !!! warning "Stop!"
-    Do not follow any post-root procedure unless explicitly invited to.
+    Do not follow any post-root procedure unless explicitly told to.

 ### Bank Planning (without firmware upgrade)